WIPACrepo/vagrant-i3live/README.md

     git config --global user.name "Ada Lovelace”
     git config --global user.email "ada@npxdesigns.com”

+This will be automated later on, but for now you need to install scipy manually (note: installing this module can take up to half an hour)

+    pip install scipy==0.14.0

 Also in your VM, `git clone` *your* fork of I3Live.
-Note that you should not clone the `eigenhombre` fork: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:
+Note that you should not clone the `WIPACrepo` fork: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there: